Your co-pay is due at the time of check-in. We accept cash, personal checks, Visa, MasterCard, American Express and Discover credit cards.

 We will submit charges for your appointment(s) to your insurance carrier.
 Once your insurance has processed your claims, if you have a balance you will receive a statement.
 Based on services and where you were seen, there may be instances when you receive more than one bill.

 Your first statement will list detailed charges and following monthly statements will summarize any balance as a previous balance due.
 We recommend that you keep a copy of your initial statement for your records.

 To update us with your information to include any name changes, address, telephone number or insurance coverage, please call the Registration Department at 763-746-5700.

-Preventative care (or well services) promotes a healthy lifestyle to prevent health problems in the early stages.
+Preventive care (or well services) promotes a healthy lifestyle to prevent health problems in the early stages.
 The exam is prevention focused, not problem focused.

 Your provider does not know your health plan benefits and sees many patients with various insurance plans throughout the day.
 For questions regarding your insurance, review your Summary of Benefits prior to your preventative exam or Call Customer Service for your benefit information.

-Routine preventative care may include:
+Routine preventive care may include: